bmihelac/feincms-feincmsext/README.markdown

 	## Menu 2
 	### Menu 2.1

-This would delete ALL EXISTING PAGES and create structure ad is in file:
+This would delete ALL EXISTING PAGES and create structure from file:

-	./manage.py importstructure --delete_all ../menus.txt
+	./manage.py importstructure --delete_all menus.txt

 And this would add structure from the text file to page with id of 1:

-	./manage.py importstructure --root 1 ../menus.txt
+	./manage.py importstructure --root 1 menus.txt